Sage-Bionetworks/portalsDocs/articles/client_configuration.md

 ###########################
 # Login Credentials       #
 ###########################

-## Used for logging in to Synapse
+## Used for logging in to Synapse.
-## you may also specify an apikey instead of password.
-If both password and apikey are specified, the apikey is ignored
+## You may also specify an API key instead of a password.
+If both password and API key are specified, the API key is ignored.
-## Alternatively you can use rememberMe=True in synapseclient.login or login subcommand of the commandline client to
-## cache your API key elsewhere.
+## Using an API key allows you to authenticate your scripts for an indefinite amount of time.
+It is important that you treat your API key with the same security as your password.
 #[authentication]
 #username = <username>
 #password = <password>
 #apikey = <apikey>

-## If you have projects with file stored on SFTP servers, you can specify your credentials here
-## You can specify multiple sftp credentials
-#[sftp://some.sftp.url.com]
-#username= <sftpuser>
-#password= <sftppwd>
-#[sftp://a.different.sftp.url.com]
-#username= <sftpuser>
-#password= <sftppwd>

 ## If you have projects that need to be stored in an S3-like (e.g. AWS S3, Openstack) storage but cannot allow Synapse